 From the airports of Porto and Lisbon, the old university city of Coimbra can be easily reached in just one or two hours by train.
 We recommend to book a flight to Porto so that you can join the welcome meeting in Porto at 5 pm.
 Afterwards we will bring you and your bike to Coimbra (duration approx. 90 minutes).
 On the day of arrival you can stroll through the narrow streets of the old town of this lively student city with its numerous impressive Renaissance buildings and the world-famous antique library (since 2013 UNESCO World Heritage Site).
 If you arrive to Porto after 5 pm or you fly into Lisbon you go to Coimbra on you own.
 In this case you will have an online welcome meeting on request.

-2. day Coimbra – Praia de Vieira 53 km + train
+2. day Coimbra – Praia de Pedrogão 48 km + train

 After a short train transfer you hop on your bike in Verride - you cycle towards the coast!
-Initially dominated by the fertile plain of the Mondego River, the bike path "Via Atlantica" leads you through gently rolling pine forests to the wide sandy beach of Praia de Vieira with the hotel directly on the promenade.
-In the evening, the sunset and typical beach bars attract many guests and the diverse restaurants. offers the optimal setting to bring the day to a close.
+Initially dominated by the fertile plain of the Mondego River, the bike path "Via Atlantica" leads you through gently rolling pine forests to the wide sandy beach of Praia de Pedrogão with the hotel only 200 m away from the beach.
+In the evening, the sunset and typical beach bars and nice restaurants attract many guests.
+Enjoy the evening!

-3. day Praia de Vieira – Nazaré 42 km
+3. day Praia de Pedrogão – Nazaré 44 km

 On the longest cycle path in Portugal we continue along the coast through the typical pine forests.
 First destination is the seaside resort of Sao Pedro de Moel with the lighthouse visible from afar, from which a phenomenal view over the rugged cliffs pays off.
 The sheltered bay invites you to take a break, but four more sandy beaches are on your way to the daily destination, including the famous beach, Praia do Norte ', where the Hawaiian Garrett McNamara 2012 surfed the 30m height of the largest wave in the world.
 Finally, enjoy the picturesque fishing village of Nazaré, whose historic center with the pilgrimage church is located on a rocky plateau above the town.
 Since 1889, a cable car has been very conveniently located there, so you can end the evening both on the beach and stroll through the old town.